Click the following link to access that section of the Student Handbook:

 The Security Questions offered when activating one’s account should be answered thoughtfully as the answers are needed to change an expired or forgotten password without assistance from DoIT.

-This individual username and password, once activated in BraveWeb, are used to access BraveWeb, campus-networked computers, campus file storage, BraveMail, SkyDrive, Office WebApps, Blackboard (the campus course management system), UNCPAirNet (the campus wireless network), the Virtual Computing Lab and registration for ResNet, UNCP's residential network.
+This individual username and password, once activated in BraveWeb, are used to access BraveWeb, campus-networked computers, campus file storage, BraveMail, SkyDrive, Office WebApps, Blackboard (the campus course management system), the campus wireless network, the Virtual Computing Lab, and UNCP’s residential network.

 Network passwords expire every 90 days and must be changed using BraveWeb at braveweb.uncp.edu.
 Click on “Change Password” and follow the instructions.
 Passwords must be unique and may only be used once.
 If assistance is needed with changing a password, students must present their ID to the DoIT Helpdesk in Room 110 of the D.F.
 Lowry Building.
 Passwords will not be reset by phone or email without extensive identity verification per UNCP’s Identity Verification Procedure.

 Computer labs are available throughout the campus.
 The labs located in academic buildings are available for student use whenever not in use for classes.
 The computer lab on the second floor of the Mary Livermore Library is available and staffed whenever the library is open.
-The 24-hour lab on the first floor of the James B. Chavis University Center is open 24 hours a day, seven days a week, whenever the campus is open unless otherwise posted.
-There are open computer labs in the lobbies of Oak and Pine Halls and at the Village Apartments.
+The computer lab on the first floor of the James B. Chavis University Center is open 24 hours except Saturday 2 a.m. through Sunday 3 p.m., unless otherwise posted.
+There are open computer labs in the lobbies of Oak and Pine Halls and at the Village and the University Courtyard Apartments.
 All students may use the Pine or Oak Hall labs during the hours that the reception desk is staffed: noon until midnight Sunday-Wednesday and until 1 a.m.
 Thursday-Saturday evening.

 ResNet provides Internet access for students with their own computers in the residence halls, University Courtyard and the Village Apartments.
 For information on ResNet, see “ResNet, UNCP’s Residential Computer Network,” in Section IV of this document, or visit www.uncp.edu/doit/resnet.

-All academic buildings have wireless access except for the Jones Athletic Building.
-Other buildings with wireless include Lumbee Hall, Pine, Oak, North and Belk residence halls, the James B. Chavis University Center, the University Center Annex, and portions of Jacobs Hall, including the Center for Academic Excellence.
+All academic and residential buildings have wireless access.
+Other buildings with wireless include Lumbee Hall, the James B. Chavis University Center, the University Center Annex, and portions of Jacobs Hall.
 Wireless accessibility is also available in many outside locations including around the Mary Livermore Library and the James B. Chavis University Center.

 BraveWeb provides access to a number of self-service applications allowing users to register for classes, check grades, see class schedules, review financial aid information, review charges and make payments for tuition and fees, apply for housing, control directory information, and set up insurance waivers.
 BraveWeb also provides access to activate both network and email accounts and to change passwords.
 Please see braveweb.uncp.edu for more information.